Zero-Dynamics/cash-core/README.md

 * Max Block Size: 4MB

-[OdynCash(0DYNC)](https://www/cash) allows fast, secure, verifiable transfers of data using blockchain technology and enables third-party developers to build low-cost solutions across varied industry using the BDAP protocol.
-OdynCash utlises Proof-of-Work, and can be used to run incentivized ServiceNodes; the second tier of nodes on the network used for BDAP, the DHT, and processing, verifying, validating and storing data.
+[Cash(0DYNC)](https://www/cash) allows fast, secure, verifiable transfers of data using blockchain technology and enables third-party developers to build low-cost solutions across varied industry using the BDAP protocol.
+Cash utlises Proof-of-Work, and can be used to run incentivized ServiceNodes; the second tier of nodes on the network used for BDAP, the DHT, and processing, verifying, validating and storing data.

 **MainNet Parameters**
 P2P Port = 44400